denizsurmeli/cmpe487-final-project/README.md

 Please note that while we implemented whispering feature, it is not yet tested.

+# The Wrap-Up
+In this project, we have implemented the infamous mafia game as a multiplayer decentralized game.
+The game requires a minimum of 3 players and has three roles: villager, vampire, and doctor.
+The objective for the vampires is to dominate the game by killing villagers and doctors, while the villagers try to identify who the vampire is.
+The doctor has the additional ability to protect villagers from being killed by the vampire.

+Implementing the game in a decentralized manner posed several challenges.
+One of the main challenges was the role distribution problem, as there is no centralized trusted entity.
+To address this, we developed a role distribution system that ensures anonymity and secures the role alignment.
+By doing so, cheating to select roles should be impossible.
+However, we acknowledge that there may still be ways to reveal a user's identity by modifying the code.
+Nonetheless, this should not render the game unplayable even if some players decide to cheat.

+Synchronization among the nodes was another significant challenge.
+In order to keep all nodes in sync at each stage of the game, we employed gossip mechanisms.
+Whenever there is a state change, such as voting or killing, the information is buffered before being distributed to all peers.
+This ensures that the knowledge is not known before the next stage, even if there was an oracle that could decrypt the messages.
+While we have not implemented encryption for state changes, this approach still secures the integrity of the game.

+Lastly, we tackled the voting mechanism.
+Each node casts a vote, but vampires have the special skill of broadcasting votes for other players.
+This introduces the potential for exploitation, so peers need to reach consensus about the broadcasts from the same peer.
+We have two types of votes: broadcasts and whispers.
+Whispers are utilized only when there are multiple broadcasts for one peer in a voting period.
+Peers gossip with each other through whispers, sharing information about whom they have voted for.
+Then, during each change synchronization, decisions are made based on whispers if there are multiple broadcasts.

+Overall, while implementing the mafia game in a decentralized manner presented challenges, we have addressed the role distribution problem, ensured synchronization among nodes, and implemented a consensus mechanism for voting.
+These efforts aim to create an engaging and fair gameplay experience in a decentralized environment.

 # How To Run
 To run the game, first install any required packages
 ```